microsoft/promptbench/README.md

 - chatgpt
 - gpt4

-Please be aware that for the LLaMa and Vicuna models, you must download them manually and specify the `--model_dir your_model_path`.
+Please be aware that for the Llama and Vicuna models, you must download them manually and specify the `--model_dir your_model_path`.

-For the utilization of ChatGPT, please refer to the instructions on the [OpenAI API website](https://platform.openai.com/docs/introduction) to construct the `predict` function in `inference.py`.
+For the utilization of ChatGPT, please refer to the instructions on the [OpenAI API website](https://platform.openai.com/docs/introduction) to include the API key in `config.py`.